2020 Hyundai Accent, Hellcat-powered Dodge Durango Pursuit, EV battery delays: What's New @ The Car Connection

 Florida may be the next state to make self-driving cars without a backup driver legal on its roads.

-2020 Toyota Prius Prime lineup expands, adds Apple CarPlay, Android Auto compatibility
+2020 Toyota Prius Prime lineup expands, adds Apple CarPlay, Amazon Alexa compatibility

-The 2020 Toyota Prius Prime will come standard with Apple CarPlay and Android Auto compatibility, and owners of the hybrid will now be able to bring an extra passenger along for the ride.
+The 2020 Toyota Prius Prime will come standard with Apple CarPlay and Amazon Alexa compatibility, and owners of the hybrid will now be able to bring an extra passenger along for the ride.

 Dodge Durango SRT Pursuit concept